lcdb/lcdb-wf/docs/config-yaml.rst

     assessing the peak-calling performance.

     Here is a minimal example of a peak-calling config section.
-It defines a single peak-calling run using the `macs2` algorithm.
+It defines a single peak-calling run using the `macs` algorithm.
 Note that the ``ip:`` and ``control:`` keys are lists of **labels** from the ChIP-seq sample table's ``label`` column, **not sample IDs** from the first column.